Frequently Asked Questions

 - 1/4 cup of white vinegar or Witch-hazel (without alcohol)

-Spray on the mat and wipe or air dry, then wipe with micro-fiber cloth and water.
+Spray on the mat, then wipe with micro-fiber cloth and water.

 More thorough cleaning:

-Body oils tend to build up in the pores of the mat, which can cause it to loose its grip.
+Body oils tend to build up in the pores of the mat, which can cause it to lose its grip.
 Surface cleaning will help, however for a more thorough cleaning try the following:

 - Place your mat in a large front loading washing machine